thosgood/this-weeks-finds/markdown/151-200/week200.md

-It may seem like a big jump from the down-to-earth world of continuum mechanics to category theory, but to Lawvere the connection made perfect sense - and while I've always found his writings inpenetrable, after hearing him give four long lectures in Florence I think it makes sense to me too!
+It may seem like a big jump from the down-to-earth world of continuum mechanics to category theory, but to Lawvere the connection made perfect sense --- and while I've always found his writings impenetrable, after hearing him give four long lectures in Florence I think it makes sense to me too!
 Let's see if I can explain it.

 Lawvere first observes that in the traditional approach to physical theories, there are two key players.
-First, there are "concrete particulars" - like specific ways for a violin string to oscillate, or specific ways for the planets to move around the sun.
+First, there are "concrete particulars" --- like specific ways for a violin string to oscillate, or specific ways for the planets to move around the sun.
 Second, there are "abstract generals": the physical laws that govern the motion of the violin string or the planets.